pythoniaweb/jsworld/README.md

 - If u want to create new page create it on folder docs.
 - All pages muss be ended .md .
+- All pages muss be added to topic.md
-- All created pages muss be puted to _sidebar.md not in project info or creation program.
+- All pages muss be added to _sidebar.md in **JS docs** category.
 - Dont change .github or /docs/index.html files or other systems files and folders.
 - All changes is moderated.

 # 💖 Special Thanks